mariorajakone/england-schools-funding-2020-2025-analytical-study/README.md

 An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/app/profile/mario.rajakone/viz/UKSchoolsFundingAllocations2020-2025/SchoolFundingSystem?publish=yes).

-The steps used to clean and prepare the data for the dashboard can be found [here](https://github.com/mariorajakone/uk-school-funding/blob/main/School%20Funding%20Data%20Cleaning.md).

-The SQL Queries used to inspect and perform quality checks, and to compare the validity of the dashboard values can be found [here](https://github.com/mariorajakone/uk-school-funding/blob/main/Funding%20SQL%20Queries).

 ## Data Structure & Initial Checks

 The Government School Funding Allocation data consists of one csv dataset per academic year.
 I uploaded the data into a SQL Server database, with one table per academic year.
 Each year consisted of between 20,150 to 20,200 rows each representing a different school with it's main fields of URN, provider_type and Local Authority.
 Along with this are the key metrics Total Funding, Allocation per Pupil and Total Number of Pupils.
 Here is a simplified diagram of the Funding table, which shows it relationship to the Inflation based on the Time Period (Academic Year).

 <img width="531" height="472" alt="image" src="https://github.com/user-attachments/assets/1b6e97f7-4431-48ca-92f8-c3b85bd306b8" />

 Prior to beginning the analysis, a variety of checks were carried out to determine the datatype, size and length of the fields for quality control purpose and familiarise myself with the dataset.

+The steps used to clean and prepare the data for the dashboard can be found [here](https://github.com/mariorajakone/uk-school-funding/blob/main/School%20Funding%20Data%20Cleaning.md).

-The SQL queries used to perform these checks can be found here.
+The SQL Queries used to inspect and perform quality checks, and to compare the validity of the dashboard values can be found [here](https://github.com/mariorajakone/uk-school-funding/blob/main/Funding%20SQL%20Queries).

 ## Overview of Findings